taikoxyz/taiko-mono/packages/website/pages/docs/testnet-guide/request-from-faucet.md

 # Request from faucet

-This guide will help you receive testnet tokens from the faucet.
+These steps will help you receive testnet tokens from the faucet.

 ## Steps